surhudm/aum/README.md

 path to the gsl include files in your INCLUDE environment variable and the part to the gsl library in your LD_LIBRARY_PATH variable.

-Then for a quick compilation:
+Then for a quick compilation of the python modules:
 ```bash
 python setup.py install --prefix=`pwd`/install
 python setup.py install --prefix=`pwd`/install